Home » Water Softening » Water Softener Guides » Water Softener regeneration Process: Frequency & Problems

 What’s worse, exposing the device to more iron than it can handle will quickly render the device ineffective since the excess iron will build up on the resin tank.
 Eventually, the brine solution won’t be able to flush it all out and it’ll show up in the water coming out of your faucets.

-To avoid this problem, use an in-depth resin cleaner, like the Iron out for water softener, on top of the regular regeneration cycle.
-This chemical formula will strip off the rust and leave your resin sparkling clean again.
+To avoid this problem, use an in-depth resin cleaner, like Iron Out, on top of the regular regeneration cycle.
+This chemical formula will strip the rust and leave your resin sparkling clean again.
 You can head to our guide on how to clean a water softener for more info.

 Water Softener Stuck in Regeneration Mode